 Utility easement access is often missing for existing homes, and no reasonable method exists to obtain easements over private property.

 The location of the solid waste transfer station on County Road 54 B generates additional traffic on narrow roads in the Planning Area.
 This creates safety and traffic problems.
+It would be beneficial to move this facility outside the planning area to a location more central to I-25 and the frontage road.

 The solid waste transfer station serves too broad of an area and results in a large amount of solid waste from outside of the Planning Area's communities being brought into the community.